 Comment Number Comment Response F10 Why are we building a new bridge next to a bridge that is falling down?
 The existing Brent Spence Bridge is structurally sound.
 As part of the project, the upper and lower decks on the existing bridge will be replaced, and some repairs will be made to the structural steel to ensure that the bridge is structurally sound for the design life of the project.
 Building a new companion bridge next to the existing Brent Spence Bridge will improve traffic flow and safety by providing additional lanes across the Ohio River and separating high-speed Interstate traffic from lower-speed local traffic.
 F11 Increased capacity will not decrease congestion long term.
 More traffic volume will fill the space and will not fix current traffic issues.
 Have any other traffic alleviating options been considered?
 (Local rail or other public transit, diverting freight traffic, tolls, etc?)
 Traffic projections are based on a regional travel-demand model which assigns routes used by travelers based on detailed information for individuals, households, number of lanes, projected trips, and calculated travel times.
 Traffic projections show that adding lanes will increase traffic volumes in the Brent Spence Bridge Corridor.
 Some of that increase is due to travelers shifting trips they were already making from other congested routes.
 In addition, some travelers will make new trips they would not have made without the highway improvements (induced trips).
 The Brent Spence Bridge Corridor Project is designed to accommodate all trips (including induced trips) projected by the Ohio-Kentucky-Indiana (OKI) regional travel demand model through the year 2050.
 In 2004, the Ohio-Kentucky-Indiana Regional Council of Governments (OKI) and the Miami Valley Regional Planning Commission (MVRPC) completed a major planning study known as the North South Transportation Initiative (Initiative) that considered highway improvements in addition to transit improvements such as express bus, commuter rail, and others.
 The Initiative concluded that a highway improvement project was necessary to address capacity issues on I-75, including the Brent Spence Bridge Corridor.
 While the original findings of the Initiative called for four lanes in each direction on I-75, traffic analyses completed as part of ODOT's Millcreek Expressway and Thru the Valley projects determined that five lanes were needed south of the I-74/I-75 interchange.
 This change was approved by OKI.
+The Brent Spence Bridge Corridor Project will addresses the highway component of the Initiative by improving interchanges and providing the number of lanes previously approved by OKI.
 The Brent Spence Bridge Corridor Project will address traffic congestion, substantially improve safety, and enhance travel for other modes of transportation.
-The transit component included in the Initiative must be developed and championed regionally, and ODOT and KYTC are ready to support this when it is advanced at a regional level.
-The North South Transportation Initiative planning study can be accessed here: www.oki.org/studies/pdf/northsouth/ns-complete.pdf.
+The transit component included in the Initiative must be developed and championed regionally, and ODOT and KYTC are ready to support